sumonchhetry/restaurant-website/README.md

 # restaurant-website
-a basic website for a restaurant with html and css Would like to use this later as mockups or code snippets
+#A basic website for a restaurant with html and css
+#Would like to use this later as mockups or code snippets